'Firefly' Lane music: every song played on the hit Netflix series

-The Netflix show left us with many questions (Is Firefly Lane a true story?
-What did Tully do to Kate?
-Will there be a Firefly Lane season 2?), but it has also made us all feel warm and fuzzy inside.
+We were left with many questions after the first part of Firefly Lane season 2 debuted on the streamer on Friday, December 2 (does Johnny die in Firefly Lane?
+Does Kate ever forgive Tully?
+And when will Firefly Lane season 2 part 2 comes out?!), but it has also made us all feel warm and fuzzy inside.
 And there's no better way to keep the spirit of the show going on than by creating our own playlist based on songs from the series.

 So what are you waiting for?
 Get ready to add the following hits to your Spotify or iTunes account!